rnzaws/ecs_poc/README.md

 "Everything fails, all the time." *-- [Werner Vogels](https://en.wikipedia.org/wiki/Werner_Vogels)*

-The goal of this POC is to provide an example of an automated ECS stack that can be deployed N times per AWS account and provide additional visibility (via events sent to SNS topics) into various ECS operations.
+The goal of this POC is to provide an example of an automated ECS stack that can be deployed N times per AWS account and provide additional visibility into ECS operations and state.
+Added visibility is obtained by routing additional log information and observing events published by ECS.
 Additionally, the POC incorporates [AWS CodePipline](https://aws.amazon.com/codepipeline/) to handle building and deploying to the ECS cluster.

 As with all demo/open source code, please review and test extensively to verify that all of your use cases/requirements are covered.